mslinn/beth/notes.md

 If this is something you are interested in, a `solc-jvm` would be a great project that would garner immediate interest from the Ethereum community.
-To my disappointment, as we've discussed already, the `ethereumj` community has slacked off on maintaining the `solcJ` project I rely upon, that embeds crossplatform binaries in a jar and serves as the basis for `ethSolidityInstallCompiler`.
+To my disappointment, as we've discussed already, the `ethereumj` community has slacked off on maintaining the `solcJ` project I rely upon, that embeds cross-platform binaries in a jar and serves as the basis for `ethSolidityInstallCompiler`.
 (That command name is going to change very soon.)
 The `EthereumJ` community would I think be really excited if a JVM-only solidity compiler became available.